2016 San Diego mayoral election

-The 2016 San Diego mayoral election was held on Tuesday, June 7, 2016, to elect the Mayor for San Diego.
-Incumbent Kevin Faulconer ran for a second term as Mayor against former San Diego City Council member Ed Harris and former California State Assembly member Lori Saldaña.
+The 2016 San Diego mayoral election was held on Tuesday, June 7, 2016, to elect the mayor of San Diego.
+Incumbent Kevin Faulconer ran for a second term as mayor against former San Diego City Council member Ed Harris and former California State Assembly member Lori Saldaña.

 Municipal elections in California are officially non-partisan, though some candidates do receive funding and support from various political parties.
 The non-partisan primary was held Tuesday, June 7, 2016.
 Faulconer received a majority of votes in the general election, precluding the need for a November runoff.